microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 logout
 ~~~

-Log into the secound VM in the resource group with Azure Bastion and install the mobility service agent.
+Log into the second VM in the resource group with Azure Bastion and install the mobility service agent.

 ~~~bash
 # Get the Azure Resource ID of Linux VM 2 in the source resource group